Adaptive Circuit Behavior and Generalization in Mechanistic Interpretability: : Performance without Faithfulness

 However, evaluating this circuit requires \textit{knocking out} all paths that are not part of the circuit using \textit{mean ablation} \citep{wang2023interpretability}.
 In the \baseIOI circuit, the \texttt{S2} token is the only input token that has a path from the input tokens to the \texttt{END} token that passes through the Duplicate Token and Induction heads.
 This is because the paths from all other input tokens were shown to have a low causal effect on the model output during the circuit discovery process.
 As a result, the paths from all other input tokens to these heads are knocked out.

 This knockout procedure effectively points the circuit toward the correct answer every time, since the \texttt{S2} token is the only input to the Duplicate Token heads that is not knocked out.
-These heads feed into the Induction and S-Inhibition heads, which are directed to only attend to the \texttt{S2} token.
-As a result, they always suppress attention on the subject tokens (\texttt{S1}, \texttt{S2}), which pushes the Name Mover heads towards returning an \texttt{IO} token.
+These heads feed into the Induction and S-Inhibition heads, which are directed to only attend to subject-related tokens, \texttt{S+1} and \texttt{S2} respectively.
+As a result, the S-Inhibition heads always suppress attention on the subject tokens (\texttt{S1}, \texttt{S2}), which pushes the Name Mover heads towards returning an \texttt{IO} token.
 This mechanism of consistently suppressing the subject tokens and returning the \texttt{IO} token enables the base IOI circuit to solve the task across all of the prompt variants.

 We refer to this phenomenon as \stwohacking.
 Note that this phenomenon only occurs in the base IOI circuit, as it is a byproduct of the knockout procedure for evaluating the circuit and not actually how the full model solves the task.
 This is evident from how much the circuit performance deviates from the model performance.
 Additionally, \stwohacking is not observed on \baseIOI inputs since they only have one duplicated name (\texttt{S}), and was discovered by generalizing the prompt format.
 For the rest of this section, we focus on the \twoIOvariant prompt variant and demonstrate how \stwohacking occurs within the \baseIOI circuit.
+Additional details on all metrics and experiments are in Appendix \ref{appendix:s2-hacking}.